Traditional Chinese Hair Jewelry – Ming Style Diji & Tiaopai

 Diji (䯼髻, dí jì)

-Diji is a new type of wig bun that appeared in the Ming Dynasty, generally made of gold and silver wire or horsehair, and hair, covered with soap-colored yarn and worn over the top bun.
+Diji is a new type of wig bun that appeared in the Ming Dynasty, generally made of gold and silver wire or horsehair, and hair, covered with soap-colored yarn and worn over the bun.

 The appearance of the Diji was influenced on the one hand by the wearing of Guan by women from the Northern Song Dynasty onwards, and on the other by the popularity of the ‘Baoji (包髻)' hairstyle during the Jin and Yuan Dynasties.